Last Quarter on

-Last Quarter is the lunar phase on .
-Seen from Earth, illuminated fraction of the Moon surface is 52% and getting smaller.
-The 22 days old Moon is in ♉ Taurus.
+Last Quarter on .
+Illuminated surface of the Moon is 52% and getting smaller.
+Lunar cycle is 22 days old.

 * The exact date and time of this Last Quarter phase is on 26 July 2027 at 16:55 UTC.